 Can I use my own activities for the Star and Superstar CREST awards?

-The CREST Star and Superstar awards are typically completed by 3-11 years olds (this age range is just a guideline).
-Students should complete a series of 8 challenges, recording them in a passport and building up to a Star/Superstar award.
+passport and building up to a Star/Superstar award.
 Activities are designed to last about an hour and you don't need to be a teacher or have a science background to run them.

-You can find our CREST Star and Superstar challenge collection packs here in our online resource library.
+here in our online resource library.
 Each activity includes an organiser’s card with instructions, highlighted safety points and a resource list.

 Alternatively, you can use your own activities towards the awards, providing they meet the criteria outlined below.
-When entering the CREST Star and Superstar on our online platform, you will be asked to record which 8 challenges your students have completed.
+When entering the CREST Star and Superstar on our online platform, you will be asked to record which 6 to 8 challenges your students have completed.
 In instances where you have used your own activity, please record this by choosing 'Other' from the drop-down list.

 Star